Pat Simon: Career

 Simon's book Wine-tasters' Logic (2000) distils the experiences of fifty years of wine-tasting and is also full of anecdotes of the wine trade of long ago.
 The first part of the book discusses the concepts behind wine-tasting, exploring areas like aroma, balance, finish, and tannin.
-The second part contains details on, choice of glasses and instructions for decanting wine correctly.
+The second part contains details on, the choice of glasses and instructions for decanting wine correctly.